 Overall, RA is pretty straightforward.
 You walk into a store, scan items with your phone, find the items that you can sell for a profit, buy those items, and send them to Amazon.

 You can do this in stores like Walmart, Target, Walgreens, and any other store where you can get a good cell phone signal.

-With RA, you end up finding many strange items.
+With retail arbitrage, you end up finding many strange items.
 I can remember shopping before a golf tournament one day and finding discounted condoms at our local Kroger store.

-I ended up buying 5 packs and a few bottles of cheap wine (birdie juice for those who play in golf tournaments).
+I ended up buying 5 packs and a few bottles of cheap wine.
 The look on the sales cashier’s face was priceless, but I ended up making enough to pay for my entire golf tournament (plus drinks).

 As you can imagine, it takes quite a bit of time to scan every item in a clearance aisle.
 Even though the odds are favorable, out of every 100 items you scan, you might find 3–4 that are a great deal.

 The other downfall of RA is you are limited by geographical location.
 I can only visit stores that are within a day’s drive and I can only go to one store at a time.